EarthScope/ispaq/README.md

 * *resp_dir:* should be unspecified or absent if local response files are not used.
 Response information is only needed when generating PSD derived metrics or PDF plots.
 The default behavior is to retrieve response information from [IRIS Evalresp](http://service.iris.edu/irisws/evalresp/1/).
 To make use of local instrument responses, this parameter should indicate a path to a directory containing response files in [RESP](http://ds.iris.edu/ds/nodes/dmc/data/formats/resp/) format.
-Local response files are expected to be named RESP.network.station.location.channel or RESP.station.network.location.channel (e.g., RESP.IU.CASY.00.BH1 or RESP.CASY.IU.00.BH1).
+Local response files are expected to be named 'RESP.network.station.location.channel' or 'RESP.station.network.location.channel'.
+Filenames with extension '.txt' are also acceptable.
+E.g., RESP.IU.CASY.00.BH1, RESP.CASY.IU.00.BH1, RESP.IU.CASY.00.BH1.txt.

     If you are starting from a dataless SEED, you can create RESP files using [rdseed](http://ds.iris.edu/ds/nodes/dmc/manuals/rdseed/).